Saharalnoor/ysra_house_of_flower_MS/README.md

 ### Media

-- All the picture was taken from House of Roses Flowershop ph Instagram
+- All the images was obtained from House of Roses Flowershop ph Instagram
 - The Logo was created from [Free Logo Design](https://free-logo-design.net/food-drinks/free-coffee-logo-design)

 ### Video Guide